NorthCoastModularCollective/Escanaba-Euclidean/README.md

 10. place the chip into the mount on the back of the module.
 Take care to make sure the dot on the back of the chip aligns with the indent on the PCB board diagram.
 11. plug the module into your rack and have fun!

+# License
+All works are [CC BY NC](https://creativecommons.org/licenses/by-nc/4.0/) unless otherwise specified.